SteveLeong/CMApp/README.md

 ## Focus

-If given the time and resources during my internship I would focus on learning everything I can from digital masters in a professional environment.
-I want to work with developers to learn the creative process of building an application or website in a hands on capacity as well as learn about the best practices and standards when it comes to development.
+If given the time and resources during my internship I would focus on learning everything I can from the digital masters in a professional environment.
+I want to work with developers to learn the creative process of building a website in a hands on capacity as well as learn about the best practices and standards when it comes to development.
 If given the chance I would really like to learn and expand my experience with current popular frameworks, such as React, Angular, or Vue, because I believe becoming familiar with the newest and most popular technologies is the best way to grow as a developer.
-During my internship I hope to build something significant and useful, something that could actually impact people's everyday lives.
+During my internship I hope to build a website that is significant and useful, a real life product that could actually impact people's everyday lives.

 ## Code Challenge